coderefinery/git-collaborative/_episodes/07-lunch.md

 ## Food for thought

-- Question one?
+- What is the advantage of merging?
-- Question two?
+- What is the advantage of rebasing?